 Grinding may not seem like a large problem to you, however if left untreated, it may result in more serious problems down the road (i.e., headaches, jaw, mouth, neck, face, and back pain).

 We offer nightguards to patients on a case-by-case basis.
 They are completely metal-free and are generally made of a hard acrylic material, to prevent tooth wear, chipping and jaw pain.

 We recommend nightguards for people who suffer from bruxism (habitual tooth grinding).
 Please ask us about this non-invasive procedure.

 Dentures are a replacement for missing teeth that can be removed and put back into your mouth as you please.
 Depending on each individual patient’s case, they may receive full or partial dentures.
 Full dentures are used when all of the natural teeth are removed.

 This is when all the teeth are removed and the tissue is given time to heal before the dentures are placed.
 It could take a few months for the gum tissue to heal completely.

 Prior to having your teeth removed, your dentist takes measurements and has dentures fitted for your mouth.
 After removing the teeth, the dentures are immediately placed in your mouth.
 The benefit is that you do not have to spend any time without teeth.
 You will, however, need to have a follow up visit to refit your dentures because the jaw bone will slightly change shape as your mouth heels.
-The dentures will need to be tightened after the jaw bone has healed.

 This is another option when not all of your teeth are missing.
 This acts the same way as a full denture but only the missing teeth retained in the prosthesis.